mbvspr-ui/unicard-serverless/DEPLOYMENT_GUIDE.md

 NODE_ENV=production
 ```

 **Note:** SMTP is used for password reset emails only.
-OTP verification is disabled.
+OTP verification is disabled

 ### Background Removal (.env)